apollographql/apollo-link/packages/apollo-link-http/README.md

 description: Get GraphQL results over a network using HTTP fetch.
 ---

+The http link is the most common Apollo Link, a system of modular components for GraphQL networking.
+If you haven't done so already, [read the Apollo Link docs](https://www.apollographql.com/docs/link/#usage) to learn about the Apollo Link ecosystem and how to use this link with libraries like Apollo Client and graphql-tools, or as a standalone client.

+The http link is a terminating link that fetches GraphQL results from a GraphQL endpoint over an http connection.
+The http link support both POST and GET requests with the ability change the http options on a per query basis.
+This can be used for authentication, persisted queries, dynamic uris, and other granualar updates.

+<h2 id="usage">Usage</h2>

 Import and initialize this link in just two lines:

 ```js